niduniDK/AgroBot/README.md

 ### 🌍 How AgroBot Helps Farmers
 *.
 Disease Identification: By simply uploading images of affected plants, AgroBot analyzes the plant and suggests possible diseases.

 *.
-Tailored Recommendations: AgroBot generates personalized solutions for each disease, whether it’s through cultural practices or chemical treatments.
+Tailored Recommendations: AgroBot generates personalized solutions for each disease, whether it’s through cultural practices or chemical treatments via our AI-powered virtual assistant.

 *.
 Tracking Plant Health: Keep track of plant health over time and get insights into the best care practices based on your region’s climate and soil conditions.